the-laurel/marks/guides/SetUp.md

 ## Prepare your Wallet

-1. Create an Etherium Wallet (if you already has one, you can skip this step)
+1. Create an Ethereum Wallet (if you already has one, you can skip this step)
    - Install the google chrome extension [metamask](https://metamask.io/download.html) and create an account there.
    - At the end, you will have your key number (looks like 0x90F79bf6EB2c4f870365E785982E1f101E93b906), you can access your number by clicking on the MetaMask extension, like this image below:
      :::center